 New driver roadside administrative licence suspensions

-New drivers (any driver age 21 and under, GDL drivers, drivers operating a motorcycle in the MGDL program, drivers who haven't held a valid licence in the last five years, and restricted or provisional licence holders) caught with any amount of alcohol or drugs will be suspended at roadside and face other consequences such as vehicle impoundment.
+New drivers (any driver age 21 years and under, GDL drivers, drivers operating a motorcycle in the MGDL program, drivers who haven't held a valid licence in the last five years, and restricted or provisional licence holders) caught with any amount of alcohol or drugs will be suspended at roadside and face other consequences such as vehicle impoundment.